Academic Integrity

 Who can file a report?

-Usually, the instructor of record, but also other faculty or staff who oversee assessments, may submit reports.
+Usually, the instructor of record, but also other faculty or staff who oversee assessments may submit reports.

 How does the reporting process work?

-- Part One: Instructor Submission – The process begins when an instructor suspects a violation of the Code of Academic Integrity.
-The instructor starts a report through the Academic Integrity Violation Report service in eCampus, describes the conduct or assignment in question, and attaches any supporting evidence.
+- Part One: Instructor Submission: The process begins when an instructor suspects a violation of the Code of Academic Integrity.
+The instructor starts a report in the Maxient case management system, describes the conduct or assignment in question, and attaches any supporting evidence.

-- After Part Three is submitted, additional University sanctions may be applied depending on whether it is the student’s first offense and the severity of the conduct.
-Students should check their email for any follow-up from the Office of Student Conduct and Community Standards or the Academic Integrity Officer.
+- After Part Four is submitted, additional educational sanctions may be applied.
+Students should check their email for any follow-up from the Academic Integrity Officer.

 Student Information and Resources